 If you’re an organization that produces annual or quarterly reports, you can create an interesting and accessible report template that you can reuse again and again.

-Use Icons in your Annual Reports for Accessibility
+Use Icons in your annual reports for accessibility

-Using an annual report summary template like the example below makes good use of icons and graphs.
-The font is simple to understand and the important information is highlighted in a separate “year at a glance” box.
+The font is also simple to understand and the important information is highlighted in a separate “year at a glance” box.

 Annual report nonprofit template